rhannequin/astronoby/README.md

 ## Usage

 This library is still in heavy development.
-The following API is likely to change any time.
+The public is not stable, please be aware new minor versions will probably lead to breaking changes until a major one is released.

+### Sun's location in the sky

 ```rb
 time = Time.utc(2023, 2, 17, 11, 0, 0)